hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/jnana-yoga/066_the_microcosm.md

 ---
-title: 'THE COSMOS: THE MICROCOSM'
+title: '066 THE COSMOS: THE MICROCOSM'

 ---

 CHAPTER XI